Jul 18, 2019

-After more than a decade of work to put a price on climate pollution, Oregon was one vote away from adopting the Clean Energy Jobs Bill: a cap-and-invest program to limit greenhouse gas emissions which cause global warming, require the largest polluters to pay for what they put in our air, and invest hundreds of millions of dollars into communities statewide to transition to a clean energy economy.
+After more than a decade of work to put a price on climate pollution, Oregon awaited only a vote by the state Senate to adopt the Clean Energy Jobs Bill: a cap-and-invest program to limit greenhouse gas emissions which cause global warming, require the largest polluters to pay for what they put in our air, and invest hundreds of millions of dollars into communities statewide to transition to a clean energy economy.

 The Oregon House passed the bill by a large majority, the first floor vote on cap-and-invest in state history.
 The state Senate was poised to take the final vote on June 20, 2019, when 11 Republican Senators fled the state to shut down the legislature.

 The huge disruption to our democracy undermined the will of voters who elected a governor, representatives, and senators supportive of climate action and the Clean Energy Jobs bill.
 The episode humiliated Oregon on a national stage, with armed, right-wing terrorist organizations making threats and even a state Senator threatening to shoot the police if State Troopers followed orders to bring him back to work.

 Ultimately, Senate leadership crumbled, giving in to the demands of the hostage-takers for the second time in the session.
 They set aside the important climate legislation, a priority for Oregon Democrats, to lure the Republicans back to work after nine days of hiding from their duty and responsibilities, while still collecting their paycheck from taxpayers.